 There are websites dedicated to helping people track where the fall colors are and when they might appear in certain areas.
 There are even vacation packages planned around viewing colorful fall scenes!

+You can also check out the latest fall weather report for the scoop on where fall colors may soon be turning up in your neck of the woods.
 Remember, of course, Mother Nature has a mind of her own.
 As with predicting the weather, scientists and observers can try to forecast where and when leaves will change color, but only Mother Nature can decide where and when she will put on her colorful fall show!

 Here are some of the best site for tracking fall foliage changes:

 - Fall Foliage Trip Ideas